 The gender pay gap concerns the hourly pay of all men who work in a company compared to the hourly pay of all women who work in the same company.
-It does not account for different types of jobs, full or part-time working or levels of seniority.
+It does not account for different types of jobs or levels of seniority.